tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/location-service.md

 ### @extref[ConnectionType](csw_scaladoc:csw/location/models/ConnectionType)

-Filters locations based on provided `ConnectionType` (AkkaType, HttpType, TcpTyp,e etc.)
+Filters locations based on provided `ConnectionType`.
+A DSL is provided to speficy the type, which can be one of:
+`AkkaType`, `HttpType`, `TcpType`.

-The following example demonstrates a use case where the script locks all of the components i.e. Assemblies and HCD's.
+The following example demonstrates a use case where the script locks all of the Akka Type components i.e. Assemblies and HCD's.

 Kotlin
 :   @@snip [LocationServiceDslExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/LocationServiceDslExample.kts) { #list-locations-by-connection-type }